 Third I use watercolors and ink splashes which I scan into Photoshop and finalize the illustration.
 For the »Mindshot« illustrations I collect and scribble every kind of object, elements or rough ideas I can think of.
 Then I play around and try to combine things till an idea appears.

 5. Who and/or what inspires your work?

 This is a tough question as the internet opens a world of great artists and inspirations.

 Traveling has always been an important and crucial inspiration as well.
-For my final thesis I did a five months trip to Australia and Asia and interviewed artists, illustrators and designers.
-It was so exciting so see how people on the other side of the world work and create.
-From that point I wanted to work as a freelancer which, despite of some disadvantages, gives you a certain freedom in your daily life.
+For my final thesis, I did a five months trip to Australia and Asia and interviewed artists, illustrators and designers.
+It was so exciting to see how people on the other side of the world work and create.
+From that point, I wanted to work as a freelancer which, despite of some disadvantages, gives you a certain freedom in your daily life.

 6. What role does art play in your life?
 How does it change the way you view the world?

 It really enriched my daily life when I started to become interested in art and design.
 The greatest effect which art has in my life is, that I’m almost never bored anymore.
 I scribble and play with ideas for the »Mindshot« series during a long-distance flight or while I’m in the dentist waiting room.
 Following the development of great illustrators